-- (a) interrogate and administer an oath to, or accept an affirmation from, the person named in the subpoena; and - (b) retain any such book, document or other object for examination, for a period not exceeding two months, or such longer period as the Council, on application and good cause shown, may allow.

-(4) A person questioned by the Regulator or by an inspector or investigator conducting an investigation must answer each question truthfully and to the best of that 50 person's ability, but-

-- (a) a person is not obliged to answer any question if the answer is selfincriminating; and - (b) the person asking the questions must inform that person of the right set out in paragraph (a).
-55

-(5) No self-incriminating answer given or statement made by any person to the Regulator, an inspector or investigator exercising powers in terms of this Act, will be admissible as evidence against that person in criminal proceedings against that person instituted in any court, except in criminal proceedings for perjury or in which that person is tried for an offence contemplated in section 63(3) or 64(d), and then only to the extent that the answer or statement is relevant to prove the offence charged.
+- (b) retain any such book, document or other object for examination, for a period not exceeding two months, or such longer period as the Council, on application and good cause shown, may allow. - (5) A person questioned by the Regulator or by an inspector or investigator conducting an investigation must answer each question truthfully and to the best of that person's ability, but- - (a) a person is not obliged to answer any question if the answer is self-incriminating; and - (b) the person asking the questions must inform that person of the right set out in paragraph (a). - (6) No self-incriminating answer given or statement made by any person to the Regulator, an inspector or investigator exercising powers in terms of this Act, will be admissible as evidence against that person in criminal proceedings against that person instituted in any court, except in criminal proceedings for perjury or in which that person is tried for an offence contemplated in section 63(3) or 64(d), and then only to the extent that the answer or statement is relevant to prove the offence charged.